Rates of Convergence for Chains of Expansive Markov Operators: RFI and the Stochastic Fixed Point Problem

 We consider convergence in distribution for the corresponding sequence of measures $(\mathcal{L}(X_{k}))$ to a probability measure $\pi \in \mathscr{P}(G)$, i.e.\ for any $f \in C_{b}(G)$

-An elementary fact from the theory of Markov chains is that, if the Markov operator $\mathcal{P}$ is Feller and $\pi$ is a cluster point of $(\nu_k)$ with respect to convergence in distribution then $\pi$ is an invariant probability measure \cite[Theorem 1.10]{Hairer2016}.
-Existence of invariant measures for a Markov operator then amounts to verifying that the operator is Feller (by \cite[Theorem 4.22]{Bellet2006} , automatic if the $T_i$ are continuous) and that cluster points exist (guaranteed by {\em tightness} -- or compactness with respect to the topology of convergence in distribution -- of the sequence, see \cite[Section 5]{Billingsley}.
-In particular, this means that there exists a convergent subsequence $(\nu_{k_{j}})$ with
+An elementary fact from the theory of Markov chains is that, if the Markov operator $\mathcal{P}$ is Feller and $\pi$ is a cluster point of the sequence of measures $(\mu_k) \equiv (\mu_{0}P^k)$ with respect to convergence in distribution then $\pi$ is an invariant probability measure \cite[Theorem 1.10]{Hairer2021}.
+We will assume existence of invariant measures.
+For more on this theory readers are referred to \cite{Hairer2006}, \cite{Hairer2021} and \cite{Billingsley}.

-Convergence of the whole sequence, i.e.\ $\nu_{k} \to \pi$, amounts then to showing that $\pi$ is the unique cluster point of $(\nu_{k})$ (see \cite[Proposition A.1]{HerLukStu22a}).

 Quantifying convergence is essential for establishing estimates for the distance of the iterates to the limit point, when this exists.
-A sequence $(x_k)_{k\in\Nbb}$ in a metric space $(G,d)$ is said to \emph{converge R-linearly} to $\tilde{x}$ with rate $c\in [0,1)$ when
+A sequence $(x_k)$ in a metric space $(G,d)$ is said to \emph{converge R-linearly} to $\tilde{x}$ with rate $c\in [0,1)$ when

-The sequence $(x_k)_{k\in\Nbb}$ is said to converge \emph{Q-linearly} to $\tilde{x}$ with rate $c\in [0,1)$ if
+The sequence $(x_k)$ is said to converge \emph{Q-linearly} to $\tilde{x}$ with rate $c\in [0,1)$ if

 By definition, Q-linear convergence implies R-linear convergence with the same rate; the converse implication does not hold in general.
 Q-linear convergence is encountered with contractive fixed point mappings, and this leads to a priori and a posteriori error estimates on the sequence.
 This type of convergence is referred to as {\em geometric} or {\em exponential} convergence in different communities.
 The crucial distinction between R-linear and Q-linear convergence is that R-linear convergence permits neither a priori nor a posteriori error estimates.
 For more on these notions see \cite[Chapter 9]{OrtegaRheinboldt70}.